-New this week Factual error: Newkirk deflates a tire by throwing a dart at it.
+New this month Factual error: Newkirk deflates a tire by throwing a dart at it.
 Most of the time, a small-caliber gunshot can't instantly deflate a tire while standing still (SWAT use 12-gauge slugs to do it safely).
 A dart wouldn't even penetrate the tire wall, let alone deflate it instantly.